lavalink-devs/youtube-source/README.md

 > [!NOTE]
 > A `poToken` is not a silver bullet, and currently it only applies to requests made via the `WEB` client.
+>
-> Currently, the most effective method for working around automated request blocking is to use IPv6 rotation.
+> At the time of writing, the most effective method for working around automated request blocking is to use IPv6 rotation.

 ## Migration from Lavaplayer's built-in YouTube source